devoteamgcloud/flycs_sdk/docs/functions.rst

         TYPE: INTEGER
     RETURN_TYPE: INTEGER

-The functions definition must be places into a folder called `functions` in contrast with transformation that must be places into a `queries` folder.
+The functions definition must be created into a folder called `functions` in contrast with transformation that must be created into a `queries` folder.
 Here is an example tree from a flycs repository: